peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Return Value:</b>

 False if this object is a CBOR false, null, or undefined value; otherwise, true.

+<a id="AsByte"></a>
+### AsByte

+    public byte AsByte();

+<b>Deprecated.</b> Instead, use .ToObject&lt;byte&gt;() in .NET or  .ToObject(Byte.class) in Java.

+Converts this object to a byte (0 to 255).
+Floating point values are converted to integers by discarding their fractional parts.

+<b>Return Value:</b>

+The closest byte-sized integer to this object.

+<b>Exceptions:</b>

+ * System.InvalidOperationException:
+This object does not represent a number (for this purpose, infinities and not-a-number or NaN values, but not CBORObject.Null, are considered numbers).

+ * System.OverflowException:
+This object's value exceeds the range of a byte (would be less than 0 or greater than 255 when converted to an integer by discarding its fractional part).

+<a id="AsDecimal"></a>
+### AsDecimal

+    public decimal AsDecimal();

+<b>Deprecated.</b> Instead, use .ToObject&lt;decimal&gt;().

+Converts this object to a DotNet decimal.

+<b>Return Value:</b>

+The closest big integer to this object.

+<b>Exceptions:</b>

+ * System.InvalidOperationException:
+This object does not represent a number (for this purpose, infinities and not-a-number or NaN values, but not CBORObject.Null, are considered numbers).

+ * System.OverflowException:
+This object's value exceeds the range of a DotNet decimal.

 <a id="AsDouble"></a>
 ### AsDouble